KirstChat/KirstChat/README.md

 - 🎸 **Fun fact #2:** I'm also a self-taught guitarist and bassist (not amazing at either but both are lots of fun!)
 - 🎓 **Fun fact #3:** I have a BSc in Creative Technologies which covered some of the basics of web development but I was more interested in videography and sound engineering at the time.
 Fast-forward 6 years and I can't get enough of coding!
 - 📸 **Other hobbies:** photography, videography and martial arts
-- 🤓 You can also find me on Frontend Mentor.
-My aim for 2022 is to complete at least one or two challenges a week: [Frontend Mentor](https://www.frontendmentor.io/profile/KirstChat)

 ---